-\textbf{Experimental Results} \cref{fig:regu_noverlap} and \cref{fig:regu_overlap} illustrate that the regularized fine-tuning method discussed in \cref{sec:regularized} can significantly improve unlearning accuracy while preserving the remaining accuracy.
+\textbf{Experimental Results} \cref{fig:regu_noverlap} and \cref{fig:regu_overlap} illustrate that the masked fine-tuning method discussed in \cref{sec:masked} can significantly improve unlearning accuracy while preserving the retaining accuracy.
 Specifically, both the remaining loss and unlearning loss of $\hat{\mathbf{w}}_t$ perfectly match those of the golden model under both distinct and overlapping feature scenarios.
-Additionally, \cref{fig:re_nore_com} present comparisons of machine unlearning loss for different approaches to handling overlapping features: \cref{fig:regu_do1} retains overlapping features from the pretrained model, demonstrating matching performance between the regularized $\mathbf{w}_t$ model and golden model $\mathbf{w}_g$; whereas \cref{fig:regu_do2} discards the overlapping features, resulting in a decline in remaining accuracy.
+Additionally, \cref{fig:re_nore_com} present comparisons of machine unlearning loss for different approaches to handling overlapping features: \cref{fig:regu_do1} retains overlapping features from the pretrained model, demonstrating matching performance between the masked $\mathbf{w}_t$ model and golden model $\mathbf{w}_g$; whereas \cref{fig:regu_do2} discards the overlapping features, resulting in a decline in retaining accuracy.
 These empirical results align well with our theoretical findings.